By Doreen Clark

 By limiting yourself to a local PR strategy, you will exhaust your media-relations reach in a relatively short period of time.
 Depending on the industry and the topic, there may only be a handful of local news sources (if any) that will bite on your pitch.
 And once they cover your company, they have little reason to regularly cover it again.
 Therefore, the best strategy for establishing your brand is not exclusively relying on local sources.
 Likewise, going straight for top national coverage in the most elite publications (such as Forbes, The New York Times, and the Wall Street Journal) may be a bit unrealistic.
 Not that you shouldn’t have lofty goals and shoot for the stars.

-But a truly effective and lasting PR program involves laying a foundation, then carefully constructing the building blocks.
+But a truly effective and lasting public relations program involves laying a foundation, then carefully constructing the building blocks.
 Only then can you establish a solid brand, become an industry thought leader, get a well-rounded amount of coverage, and ultimately add value and deliver results.

 So where do you start?
 Here are three ways to combine local and national PR strategies: